During the course, you will learn how to create work for a target audience -

 Writers come in all shapes and forms.
 What they write about, and the way they communicate can vary greatly.
 The job of an editor or publisher is in the space between the writer and the reader.
 They need to be mindful of choosing appropriate writers in the first place, then adjusting the work supplied to ensure consistency; appropriate content and the proper style for their target market.

-- The Foundation Diploma In Editing And Publishing will give provide a broad based of relevant and detailed knowledge for anyone looking to advance a career as a journalist, writer, blogger, academic writer.
+- The Foundation Diploma in Editing and Publishing will give provide a broad based of relevant and detailed knowledge for anyone looking to advance a career as an editor, publisher, journalist, writer, blogger, academic writer.

 - Understand how the industry operates, how to find opportunities and how to write accurate, honed content appropriately formatted and constructed.